Hand News | Handen Nieuws

 VICTORIA — When most of us study sports, we do so from our couch with a remote control in hand.
 Some enthusiastic researchers go a little more in depth.
 Here’s the latest in sports research from around the world.

-Look at your fingers.
-If your ring finger is longer than your index finger, you might have what it takes to be a superstar athlete.
-That’s the message of a study by two researchers from England’s Durham University, published in the August edition of the Journal of Personality.
+Look at your 2D:4D fingers ratio: if your ring finger is longer than your index finger, you might have what it takes to be a superstar athlete.
+That's the message of a study by two researchers from England's Durham University, published in the August edition of the Journal of Personality.

 The researchers examined the digit ratio — the length of the second finger compared to the fourth finger — and its effect on athletic success.
 Scientists believe the digit ratio is affected by the amount of testosterone a person is exposed to before birth.